ssigurdsson/ARM32-in-Verilog/README.md

 # ARM32-in-Verilog

-Implemetation of a pipelined ARM32 processor in Verilog.
+Implemetation of a 5-stage pipelined ARM32 processor in Verilog for course ENGN1640 at Brown U.

 Runs the accompanied Factorial 6 program at up to 200 MHz frequency on an EP2C35F672C6 FPGA.